joergen7/methylation/README.md

 The input for this workflow are whole-genome bisulfite sequencing reads in FastQ format.
 Instead of using the original data from the study we create a pair of methylation samples using Sherman on chromosome 22.
-Reduced Representation Bisulfile Sequencing (RRBS) reads Base-Space (BS) and Abi Solid Bisulfite Color-Space (CS) sequencing technology is support.
+Reduced Representation Bisulfile Sequencing (RRBS) reads Base-Space (BS) and Abi Solid Bisulfite Color-Space (CS) sequencing technology is supported.
 Note, that Abi Solid data is re-written to BS prior to  analysis.

 Trim Galore is used to account for Illumina Reduced Representation Bisulfite Sequencing representation input FastQ data.
 Since the read mapper used in